 - Heart problems.
-If you are treated with epoetin alfa to a hemoglobin level above 11 g/dL, you may get serious heart problems such as a heart attack, stroke, or heart failure, and you may die sooner.
-UPMC guidelines call for checking your hemoglobin levels to keep them in the appropriate range.
+If you are treated with epoetin alfa to increase your red blood cells to near the same level as healthy people, you may get serious heart problems such as heart attack, stroke, or heart failure which could result in death.
+Your hemoglobin level will be checked as needed.

 - Antibodies to epoetin alfa.
 Your body may make antibodies to epoetin alfa.
 These antibodies can block or lessen your body’s ability to make red blood cells and can cause you to have severe anemia.
 This is extremely rare.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 Treating Side Effects

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

 - If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).